Skip to content

 15. Top each sweet potato with a tiny pat of butter.

-16. Roast in the oven for about 15 minutes.
+16. Roast in the oven for about 15 minutes, or until all of the liquid is absorbed.

-17. In a separate pan, heat to medium-high all of the ingredients for the maple butter walnuts.
+17. In a separate pan, toast the walnuts.

 Notes